Population Interference in Panel Experiments: Setup

 \subsubsection{Randomization-based inference}

-As mentioned earlier, we adopt the randomization-based framework--- that is, we consider the potential outcomes as fixed, with the assignment being the only source of randomness.
-This framework has seen a recent uptake in causal inference \citep{lin2013,li2017,liding2019} and has become the standard for analyzing experiments with population interference \citep{aronow2017,svje2017average,basse2018,chin2018central} and unbounded carryover effects \citep{bojinov19,rambachan2019econometric,bojinov2020panel, bojinov2020design}.
+Throughout this paper, we adopt the randomization-based (sometimes called design-based) framework--- that is, we consider the potential outcomes as fixed, with the assignment being the only source of randomness.
+Equivalently, we can view the randomization-based framework as conditioning on the full set of potential outcomes and only using the randomness in the assignment for inference.
+This framework has seen a recent uptake in causal inference \citep{lin2013,li2017,liding2019, basse2020general} and has become standard for analyzing experiments with population interference \citep{aronow2017,svje2017average,basse2018,chin2018central} and unbounded carryover effects \citep{bojinov19,rambachan2019econometric,bojinov2020panel, bojinov2022design}.
+An additional benefit to adopting a randomization-based approach in the context of population interference is that it explicitly removes the challenges posed by correlations between the potential outcomes and the social relationships, as the potential outcomes are fixed (unknown) constants.

 There are two dominant inferential strategies within the randomization framework.
 The first is to use Fisher (conditional) randomization tests for sharp null hypotheses of no exposure effects, or for pairwise null hypotheses contrasting two exposures.
 While these tests deliver p-values that are exact and non-asymptotic, they are challenging to run with complex exposure mappings \citep{athey2018exact,basse2019randomization,puelz2019graph}.